SAP-samples/wdf2025-fiori-innov-day-mcp-server/exercises/ex1.0/README.md

     `Check if the EDM JSON expression ($edmJson) syntax is incorrect and validate it using CAP MCP.`
 - If the issue still exists, enter this prompt:
     `Remove all instances of EDM JSON ($edmJson) expression syntax from the code.`

-5) List report does not match with image.

 ---